 14. Dover Castle

-One of the most iconic castles of England, Dover Castle is a 90 minute drive, or 60 minute train ride from London.
-It was once a commanding getaway to the English south coast for more than nine centuries, hence why the castle is known as the “Key to England”.
+One of the most iconic castles of England, Dover Castle is a 90-minute drive or 60-minute train ride from London.
+It was once a commanding getaway to the English south coast for over nine centuries, hence why the castle is known as the “Key to England.”

-The castle is close to the sea and is an exceptional defensive structure, built above a steep cliffside.
-It proved to be one of the most efficient castles protecting England from enemies.
+The castle is close to the sea and is an exceptional defensive structure built above a steep cliffside.
+It proved one of the most efficient castles protecting England from enemies.

 Built at the site of a lighthouse in the 1180s, the castle used to provide residence to foreign monarchs and dignitaries who visited England.
 The entry fee is £21.30 for adults and £12.80 for children.